JuliaFolds2/OhMyThreads.jl/docs/src/literate/falsesharing/falsesharing.md

 The key mistake in `parallel_sum_falsesharing` above is the non-local modification of (implicitly) shared state (cache lines of `psums`) very frequently (in the innermost loop).
 We can simply avoid this by making the code more task-local.
-To this end, we introduce a task-local accumulator variable, which we use to perform the task-local partial sums.
+To this end, we introduce a **task-local accumulator variable**, which we use to perform the task-local partial sums.
 Only at the very end do we communicate the result to the main thread, e.g. by writing it into `psums` (once!).